ccns/dreambbs/INDENT.md

     .member++;
 ```

-- If needed, line breaks should come before the binary operators other than assignments and comma
+- If needed, line breaks should come before but not after the binary operators other than assignments and comma

 **Good:**
 ```c